romkatv/zsh4humans/tips.md

 > dotfiles-public, I hit <kbd>Ctrl+P</kbd> and type `git add baz`, `git commit`,
 > etc. If I hit <kbd>Ctrl+P</kbd> another time, it activates dotfiles-private.
 > Another <kbd>Ctrl+P</kbd> gets me to normal state.

+## Privileged shell

+You can open a privileged shell with `sudo -Es`.
+This will start zsh as `root` with your regular rc files and `$HOME` will point to your regular home directory.